 During the Rollout phase if the ROLLOUT mode is lost, the pilot will have to take-over the directional control of the aircraft and bring the a/c to a complete halt using external reference.
 Yaw bar can be used in case of unexpected RVR reduction.
 It has been determined by the Airbus Industrie that with an RVR 75 mts., the pilot has still enough external cues for the roll-out in case of AP disconnection.
+The objective should remain to allow the A/Pilot and the Auto-Brakes to bring the a/c to taxi speed ASAP so as to minimize the time & distance of the Rollout segment thereby reducing chances of Fog Patch encounter and its associated problems.

-Callout, "NO-ROLLOUT MODE" if no engagement of this mode after touchdown.
+Callout "NO-ROLLOUT MODE" if no engagement of this mode.